Head of Research & Operations Director

 Senior Research Associate

 Omkar Bhole is a Senior Research Associate at Organization for Research on China and Asia (ORCA).
 He is also the co-convenor of ORCA's Global Conference on New Sinology (GCNS), which is India's premier dialogue driven China conference.
 He is a Chinese language student and completed Masters in China Studies from Somaiya University, Mumbai.
 His research interests are China’s domestic economy, China's trade relations with other countries, its foreign policy in South Asia and China’s domestic politics.
 He has previously done internships at the Institute of Chinese Studies (ICS) and What China Reads.
 He has also presented a paper at the 1st All India Conference of East Asian Studies and 16th All India Conference on China Studies.
-He can be reached @bhole_omkar on Twitter or him email at [email protected]
+He can be reached @bhole_omkar on Twitter or email at [email protected]

 Research Associate

 Trishala S is a Research Associate at the Organisation for Research on China and Asia (ORCA).
 She holds a degree in Sociology with a minor in Public Policy from FLAME University.
-Trishala’s research interests lie at the intersection of socio-political dynamics, family and gender studies, and legal frameworks, with a particular focus on China.
+Trishala’s research interests lie at the intersection of socio-political dynamics, family and gender studies, with a particular focus on China.
 Her work examines the effects of aging populations, gender disparities, and rural-urban migration on social welfare, labor policies, and the integration of migrants into urban environments.
-She is also the coordinator of ORCA's Global Conference on New Sinology (GCNS), which is India's premier dialogue driven China conference.
+She is also the co-convenor of ORCA's Global Conference on New Sinology (GCNS), which is India's premier dialogue driven China conference.
 She can be reached at [email protected]

-Ophelia Yumlembam is a Junior Research Associate at the Organisation for Research on China and Asia (ORCA).
+Ophelia Yumlembam is a Research Associate at the Organisation for Research on China and Asia (ORCA).
 Before joining ORCA, she worked at the Dept. Of Political Science, University of Delhi, and interned at the Council for Strategic and Defence Research in New Delhi.
 She graduated with an M.A. in Political Science from the DU in 2023.
 Ophelia focuses on security and strategic-related developments in Myanmar, India's Act East Policy, India-Myanmar relations, and drugs and arms trafficking in India’s North Eastern Region.
 Her writings have been featured in the Diplomat, South Asian Voices (Stimson Centre), 9dashline, Observer Research Foundation, among other platforms.

 Research Intern